 I’m trying to run down the contents of my freezer (so I can fill it with Christmas goodies!) and I needed a quick ‘whatever’s in the fridge’ type supper so here’s the result – my spicy citrus yoghurt and chicken curry.
 I’ll apologise for the photo now because, although cakes always photograph pretty well, my iPhone snaps of savoury dishes can often just look like something the cat regurgitated!
-Having planted that lovely image in your mind, I hasten to add that this is really quite delicious, inexpensive and easy peasy to make!
-I served it with basmati rice mixed with sautéed courgettes.
+Having planted that lovely image in your mind, I hasten to add that this is really quite delicious, inexpensive and easy to make!
+I served it with basmati rice and wilted spinach.

 - A pack of skinless chicken thigh meat – one standard supermarket pack of 6 fillets (about 350g is enough for 3 people but you could easily use 2 packs if you’re feeding more or want to freeze half for another day).
 I trim any excess skin or fat away and cut each fillet into 2.
 It really is a waste of money using chicken breasts for curry – thigh meat will always deliver the best flavour for less outlay.

 - 200ml concentrated chicken stock

 - The zest and juice of a lemon

 - 2 cloves of garlic – peeled and crushed

 - 5 green cardamom pods – lightly crushed